gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 With reference to the ACE framework and the terminology defined in OAuth 2.0 {{RFC6749}}:

-* The Group Manager acts as Resource Server (RS), and hosts one join resource for each OSCORE group it manages.
-Each join resource is exported by a distinct join endpoint.
+* The Group Manager acts as Resource Server (RS), and hosts one group-membership resource for each OSCORE group it manages.
+Each group-membership resource is exported by a distinct join endpoint.
 During the join process, the Group Manager provides joining nodes with the parameters and keying material for taking part to secure communications in the OSCORE group.
 The Group Manager also maintains the group keying material and performs the group rekeying process to distribute updated keying material to the group members.

 * The joining node acts as Client (C), and requests to join an OSCORE group by accessing the related join endpoint at the Group Manager.